giandomenicodisalvatore/weaken-it/readme.md

 ## TODO

-* Import and standardize other patterns from my projects
+* Import and standardize other patterns
-* How to offer multiple exports?
-  * core only
-  * functions
+* Documentation

 ## Disclaimer

-This library is **very opinionated**, I built it to encapsulate, standardize and reuse some recurring code patterns I usually reach for.
+This library is **very opinionated**, it encapsulates and standardizes some recurring code patterns I usually reach for.